theedwardli/learn-crypto-together/README.md

 # Learn Crypto Together

 Stay up to date with crypto conversations happening around the Internet!
+This project will inform a newsletter that I am writing on Substack — check it out here: https://cryptotogether.substack.com

 ## User Story

 **As a** Crypto enthusiast

-**I want to** keep up with trending discussions online **So that** I can stay in the loop and keep learning
+**I want to** keep up with trending discussions online

+**So that** I can stay in the loop and keep learning

 ## v1.0 Functionality ✅

 GIVEN I am a Crypto enthusiast

 WHEN I run this Python script

 THEN I will create a text file that contains an ordered list of the week's most engaging crypto/web3 discussions on Reddit*